 DEPARTMENT OF HUMAN DEVELOPMENT AND PSYCHOLOGICAL COUNSELING

-COLLEGE STUDENT DEVELOPMENT
+STUDENT AFFAIRS ADMINISTRATION

 ~~ HPC PROGRAM EVALUATION ~~

 Students:

 With the end of your final semester rapidly approaching, I would like your opinion regarding the PROGRAM in which you are currently and have been enrolled.
 Your responses will remain anonymous.
 Please take a few minutes to complete this form and return it to my office or to my box in the main HPC office (#304 in RCOE).
 If you would prefer to meet with me in person to discuss your program, I would be pleased to do so.